colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

    DENY
 ```

 This policy is evaluated in <10ms for every query.
 The agent dynamically enforces the user's actual permissions.
-In multi-agent systems, each specialist agent operates with permissions scoped to its domain—scheduling agent cannot access billing data, insurance agent cannot access clinical notes.
+In multi-agent systems, each specialist agent operates with permissions scoped to its domain scheduling agent cannot access billing data, insurance agent cannot access clinical notes.

 ---